 The infinite God, however, is not easily frustrated.
 After our fall from grace, he immediately opened the stores of a divine “reserve plan.”
 Thus began the much longer, but to all appearances, much more glorious design of our Redemption and Sanctification.
 The promise regarding Mary has already been mentioned [in an earlier chapter of the book].
 We shall now pick up the story where it foreshadows the rebuilding of a created sanctuary where God’s majesty can once again dwell.
 This would be our only hope to finally get past those sharp, Cherubic swords.
-The sanctuary will evolve through history in stages of progressive blueprints, from the Ark of Noah to the Ark of the Covenant, from the Tabernacle in the desert to the Temple in the city, from what will come to be known as the Church, and then on to its consummate configuration in the New Jerusalem.
+The sanctuary will evolve through history in stages of progressive blueprints, from the Ark of Noah to the Ark of the Covenant, from the Tabernacle in the desert to the Temple in the city, from what will come to be known as the Church, and then on to its consummate architecture in the New Jerusalem.

-“For the creation waits with eager longing for the revealing of the sons of God; for the creation was subjected to futility, not of its own will but by the will of him who subjected it in hope; because the creation itself will be set free from its bondage to decay and obtain the glorious liberty of the children of God.
-We know that the whole creation has been groaning with labor pains together until now.”
+For the creation waits with eager longing for the revealing of the sons of God; for the creation was subjected to futility, not of its own will but by the will of him who subjected it in hope; because the creation itself will be set free from its bondage to decay and obtain the glorious liberty of the children of God.
+We know that the whole creation has been groaning with labor pains together until now.
 (Rm.
 8, 19-22)

 We read about that final consummation at the very end of the last book of the Bible: “Behold, I make all things new.”
 (Apoc.
 21, 5); and “Behold, the dwelling of God is with men.”
-(23,3) That celestial metropolis, full of angelic occupants, is glimpsed at times by the prophets of the Old Covenant under other figures, such as the “Chariot of God.” (cf. Ezekiel 1) But long before it begins its symbolic descent, “coming down out of heaven from God” (Apoc.
+(21,3) That celestial metropolis, full of angelic occupants, is glimpsed at times by the prophets of the Old Covenant under other figures, such as the “Chariot of God.” (cf. Ezekiel 1) But long before it begins its symbolic descent, “coming down out of heaven from God” (Apoc.
 21,2), we, in the meantime, are being primed for our new habitat.
 By following instructions on building small dwellings on earth – as if in miniature imitation of that celestial abode – we begin to relearn what it means to dwell with God.

 Later on, God will say to Moses: “Make me a sanctuary, that I may dwell in your midst.”
 (Ex.
 25,8) And on Mount Sinai, Moses is shown the archetypal dwelling in heaven that is to be the model for the tabernacle on earth.
 “And you shall erect the tabernacle according to the plan for it which has been shown you on the mountain.”
 (26,30) Accordingly, instead of the four rivers, we have the four sides of the tabernacle; later with Solomon, the four-sided Temple of Sion will become the great Old Testament mock-up of God’s future dwelling among men.
-The whole of the Old Testament Covenant revolves around this divine architecture and the exercize of the cult God ordains to be performed within it.
+The whole of the Old Testament Covenant revolves around this evolving divine edifice and the cult God ordains to be performed within it.
 From the Temple cult to the Christian liturgy of today, we are being trained to assume the position of love and obedience we lost in Paradise.

 Through its infidelity to the Law and its whoring after false gods, the Chosen People will largely be unable to recognize Christ as Emmanuel, God-with-us.
-They will collaborate in destroying him and his body as thoroughly as the Roman Emperor was to destroy the actual Temple of Jerusalem in the year 70.
-But before Our Lord entered the Passion and submitted to this death, he had taken his Apostles into the four-walled room of the Cenacle and instituted the Sacrifice of the New Covenant in his Blood.
+They will even collaborate in destroying him and his body just as the Roman Emperor was to destroy the actual Temple of Jerusalem in the year 70.
+But before Our Lord entered the Passion and submitted to his death, he had taken his Apostles into the four-walled room of the Cenacle and instituted the Sacrifice of the New Covenant in his Blood.
 That first Christian assembly became the model for all the churches to come, and the true successor of the Temple of Jerusalem.

 Here, through the Eucharist, God was to be present in an altogether new way.
-By now entering the temple of the human body – with its four humors, four temperaments, four members and a soul destined to initial perfection in the four moral virtues – the final preparations are being made.
+By now entering the temple of the human body – with its four humors, four temperaments, four limbs and a soul destined to initial perfection in the four moral virtues – the final preparations are being made.
 His mysteriously glorified body was now to be made present in the new “showbread” (Ex.
 25,30) of the Christian liturgy.
-The construction of his new dwelling among us, and in us, is now fully underway.
+The construction of his new headquarters among us, and in us, is now fully underway.

 The Church and its greatest treasure, the Holy Eucharist, continues and perfects the work of the Tabernacle in the desert and the Temple in Sion.
 All these were new terrestrial dwelling places for the God who had been banished from his own creation by sin.
-But the Eucharist, which is Christ himself, is the definitive building block for his final and Apocalyptical dwelling in the coming new creation.
+But the Eucharist, which is Christ himself, is the definitive building block for his final and Apocalyptical dwelling in the renewed creation.